acf-quizbowl/acf-quizbowl.github.io/members.md

 # Provisional members

-Provisional members are community members who have ably assisted ACF in the past and may be invited to apply for full membership if they so do again in the future.
+Provisional members are community members who have ably assisted ACF in the past and, if they do so again in the future, may be invited to apply for full membership.

 <table class="table-ruled member-list">
 <thead>